low-earth-orbit/notes/web-dev-starter-guide.md

 If you're a computer science student, the ideal time to start following this guide is right after having a foundation in programming, typically after completing your first semester of study.

-If you come from a non-CS background, this guide requires a basic understanding of computer science, such as completing [CS50](https://pll.harvard.edu/course/cs50-introduction-computer-science).
+If you come from a non-CS background, this guide requires a basic understanding of computer science, such as completing [CS50x](https://pll.harvard.edu/course/cs50-introduction-computer-science) ([course material](https://cs50.harvard.edu/x/) without using edX).

 ## Foundation

 To begin, read the [Full Stack Developer Roadmap](https://roadmap.sh/full-stack) to get an idea of the technologies that fall under the umbrella of web development.

-[Full Stack open](https://fullstackopen.com/) is the best comprehensive introductory course to web development available on the Internet.
+[Full Stack open](https://fullstackopen.com/en/) is the best comprehensive introductory course to web development available on the Internet.

 If you prefer video-based learning, you might consider Angela Yu’s course on Udemy, linked below.
-However, it is **less preferred** as it lacks coverage of CI/CD and containers.
-Moreover, I recommend skipping the blockchain app sections entirely.
-While Angela includes trending concepts to make the course more appealing, this particular topic isn’t very useful.
+However, it lacks coverage of CI/CD and containers.
+Moreover, I recommend skipping the blockchain app sections entirely as this particular topic isn’t very useful.

 **Buy Udemy courses only when they're on sale.**